 Dear Julie, My 4th grader has writing assignments for school on a fairly regular basis.
 I check his work, but he pulls away every time I tell him corrections to make.
 Am I right to correct his spelling and punctuation and make him do better?
 I don’t want him handing in incomplete work.
 Thanks, Sylvia

 Enough was enough.
 It was clear that my student wasn’t doing his homework, a parent was.
-I had a folder full of perfect math worksheets, and stories that were written with the imagery of 14-year-old, not someone half his age.
+I had a folder full of perfect math worksheets and stories that were written with the imagery of a 14-year-old, not someone half his age.

-I called home and his mom gave me this explanation: It’s important to my husband and me that [child's name] do his best work and that you see him for who he really is–a very intelligent child.
+I called home, and his mom gave me this explanation: It’s important to my husband and me that [child’s name] does his best work and that you see him for who he really is–a very intelligent child.

-I responded that I already do see him as a very intelligent child, but that I needed to see him doing his best, not someone else’s best.
-What he was learning, as his parents pushed him beyond his abilities, was that he was incapable of doing his best on his own and that he needed to rely on his parents checking and correcting his homework to show the best.
+I responded that I already do see him as a very intelligent child but that I needed to see him doing his best, not someone else’s best.
+What he was learning, as his parents pushed him beyond his abilities, was that he was incapable of doing his best on his own and that he needed to rely on his parents to check and correct his homework to show his best.
 “Whose best is this?”
 I asked the mother.

 She was very quiet.

 How much editing and checking should you do?
-That really depends on your child and your child’s teacher, and is an excellent question to ask at back to school night or parent-teacher conference meetings.
+That really depends on your child and your child’s teacher and is an excellent question to ask at back-to-school nights or parent-teacher conference meetings.